Security Officer CV Template (Text Format)

 WORK EXPERIENCE

-- Deliver security services such as patrols and alarm checks to small and medium-sized businesses in the Nottingham area
+- Deliver security services such as patrols and alarm checks to small and medium-size businesses in Nottinghamshire

-- Execute random but regimented patrols of businesses during closed hours, with positive feedback from over 20 clients
+- Execute random but regimented patrols of businesses during closed hours, with positive feedback from 20+ clients

-- Install, lock, and unlock security systems, and ensure they’re up-to-date and working seamlessly
+- Install, lock, and unlock security systems, and ensure they are up-to-date and working seamlessly

 - Circulated among customers to preserve safe environment and offer support where necessary

-- Maintained vigilant presence near business entrance and apprehend shoplifters where necessary
+- Maintained vigilant presence near business entrance and apprehended shoplifters where necessary

 - Wrote daily reports on any irregular occurrences